ogradyc01/GoldenCheetah/Preferences_Appearance.md

 ***
 * Theme - themes are predefined sets of color settings for GoldenCheetah - you can't add/remove any of themes.
 To use them, select a theme by marking the row with a "mouse-click" and press `Apply Theme`.
 After that, don't forget to press `Save` to make the change work.

-_Note: a theme does only change the main colors in GoldenCheetah, not the whole list.
+_Note: applying a theme does only change the main colors in GoldenCheetah, not the whole list.
 You can still define each color separately and overwrite any theme settings_

 On the tab 'Colors' you can do the individual adjustments to the GoldenCheetah colors: